thomson3914/Eat-Da-Burger/README.md

 ### 🍔Improvements

 Further improvements could be made by adding a *Delete* button to clean up the *Previous Orders* column.
  The functionality of the page needs to be optimized.
-Also the graphic takes up space at the top of the page.
+The Bumpin Burger gif takes up space at the top of the page.
-This causes a lot of scrolling to get to the burger information.
+This causes a excessive scrolling to get to the burger information at the bottom of the page.

 ### 🍔**[Deployed on Heroku](https://powerful-springs-38381.herokuapp.com/)**